karelbilek/multiselect/README.md

 See example/simple

-This package is archived; I will try to move all functionality back to https://github.com/sqweek/dialog through PRs
+Originally I wanted to move all functionality to https://github.com/sqweek/dialog through PRs, but it was stuck on something.
+You are welcome to add PR for linux here.